conan-io/docs/mastering/revisions.rst

       export it (:command:`conan export . user/channel`), the binary package generated in the :command:`conan create` command doesn't belong to the new exported recipe.
 So it won't be located unless the previous recipe is recovered.

-    - If you generate and upload N binary packages for a recipe revision, if you upload the revision you need to generate and upload again the N binaries if you want them to be used with the new recipe.
+    - If you generate and upload N binary packages for a recipe with a given revision, then if you modify the recipe, and thus the recipe revision, you need to build and upload N new binaries matching that new recipe revision.

 Server support
 --------------